paulvill/cell_lineage/README.md

 # Cell Positional Ordering in C. Elegans Embryogenesis
-Studying the dynamics of cell positional ordering in C. Elegans embryogenesis
+We aim at studying the dynamics of cell positional ordering in C. Elegans embryogenesis

 The roadmap for the internship can be found [there](https://github.com/paulvill/cell_lineage/issues/1)